Selling a house can be stressful, but if you know how to present your property for sale, it will be come easier and you might even get a higher offer.

 Paint and Refresh

-It comes without saying that painting your house will make it look really clean, fresh and alive.
-Avoid though dark or bright colors on walls or furniture and go with neutral ones so that the buyers can picture themselves decorating their new home.
+It comes without saying that painting your house will make it look clean, fresh and alive.
+Avoid dark or bright colours on walls or furniture and go with neutral ones so that the buyers can picture themselves decorating their new home.

 Don’t forget to put fresh flowers in the vases.
-Apart from the nice looks, fresh flowers have positive effect on moods; and always keep your house bright.
-Keep curtains open during daytime or have as much lighting as possible during evening time.
+Apart from the nice looks, fresh flowers have a positive effect on moods; and always keep your house bright.
+Make sure all the curtains or blinds are open and switch on all the lights before a viewing.

-Pay extra attention to the front door and yard of your property as this is the second “first impression” after the photos.
-Clean and, if necessarily paint the front door, tidy up the yard by planting flowers and putting ornaments and place a new door mat to welcome the viewers.
+Pay extra attention to the front door and garden of your property as this is the second “first impression” after the photos.
+Clean and, if necessary, paint the front door.
+Tidy up the front garden and plant flowers and some add ornaments to make it look appealing.
+Invest in a new doormat to welcome the viewers.

-This will break the ice and it will help you start a small talk with them just to see their requirements.
-There is no need to bombard them with questions; make it seem more like a casual conversation before starting to show them the house.
+This will break the ice, and it will help you start a small talk with them just to see their requirements.
+But it will also make them feel at home, which will make it easier for them to imagine living there.